 In the event of such substitution, any reference to the Issuer shall be deemed to refer to the New Issuer.

 Condition 9 Listing

-The Issuer will use its reasonable efforts to have the Bonds listed on SIX Swiss Exchange and to maintain such listing during the whole term of the Bonds (the last trading day will be the second trading day on SIX Swiss Exchange prior to the date on which the Bonds will be fully redeemed according to Condition 4).
+The Issuer will use its reasonable efforts to have the Bonds listed on SIX Swiss Exchange and to maintain such listing during the whole term of the Bonds.

 Condition 10 Notices